 The smell of the ocean, the boardwalk-like footpath, shops filled with sand buckets and floaties and 99’s on every corner.
-This is what Salthill has to offer, located just a 30 minute walk or 5 minute drive from Galway City, Salthill is the perfect place for a summer holiday, or even just a pit-stop on your way to Galway.
-The beachy town is filled with not only white sand, but a great diving platform at what is best known as Blackrock.
+This is what Salthill has to offer, located just a 30-minute walk or 5-minute drive from Galway City, Salthill is the perfect place for a summer holiday or even just a pit-stop on your way to Galway.
+The beachy town is filled with not only white sand but a great diving platform at what is best known as Blackrock.
 You can often find people of all ages daring to jump in the sea year round.

 Beyond the beaches and the diving platforms, Salthill has a variety of restaurants, pubs, and takeaways that are perfect for after a day at the beach.
 We recommend fresh seafood and locally brewed pints from Oslo Bar & Microbrewery.
-Lastly, you wouldn’t be getting the true Galway experience without walking along the Salthill Promenade or known better by locals as the “prom”.
+Lastly, you wouldn’t be getting the true Galway experience without walking along the Salthill Promenade or being known better by locals as the “prom”.
 The sun will set along the water, and the bay on a nice sunny day will give you views of the rolling hills of Clare.
 This great beach town makes for a perfect vacation or just a quick day trip.

 Blue Flag Beach- Clare Island- County Mayo

 Clare Island itself has so much to offer beyond the beaches and amazing views.
 There are great restaurants such as the Anchor Bar & Bistro, and Sailor’s Bar & Restaurant.
 Clare Island is perfect for a weekend away.
 There’s not a much better place to relax, rejuvenate, and take a break from the world outside.
 Take a walk along Clare Island’s cliffs or visit the lighthouse located on the island.
-It’s a great spot to catch the sunset off the island.
+It’s a great spot to catch the sunset of the island.